atiaamin2019/borrelia-genome-assembly/docs/protocol_summary.md

 ### 5. Telomeric Extension
 - ONT reads mapped to plasmid ends are extracted
 - Left and right end contigs are assembled and merged into final plasmid contigs
+- The merged contigs were trimmed based on the inversion positions identified by `Inverted Repeat Finder (IRF)`

 ### 6. Annotation
 - Final genome annotated with `Bakta` using downloaded genus-specific database